LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

    This method takes one parameter and compares it against the elements in the list.
 It returns true if the list contains a match.

 Queue
 -----

 .. type:: queue

    Queue objects store data in a "first in, first out" (FIFO) manner.
-Elements can effeciently be inserted into the end of the queue (called pushing) and removed from the front of the queue (called popping).
+Elements can efficiently be inserted into the end of the queue (called pushing) and removed from the front of the queue (called popping).
 Queues do not support random access, so the only way to get particular elements from a queue is through one of the iteration-related methods such as :ref:`query expressions
    <query-expressions>`.

 Creating Queue Objects
 ^^^^^^^^^^^^^^^^^^^^^^